Fees and Legal Aid

 Memorandum of Agreement

-We require payment in full to secure your appointment and reserve the right to cancel your session if payment is not recieved by 24 hours before your appointment date/time.
+We require payment in full to secure your appointment and reserve the right to cancel your session if payment is not received by 24 hours before your appointment date/time.

 How much might it cost in total?